 The course team have a range of experience in the film and television industry.
 We teach in professional standard recording and filmmaking facilities.
 As well as lectures, we have professional masterclasses, guest speakers, and work experience opportunities designed to prepare you for a career in film and television.

-Students also benefit from filming weeks, location shooting and outside broadcasts.
-All of these have different demands and require flexible and organised thinking.
+Students also benefit from filming weeks and filming live events, all of these have different demands and require flexible and organised thinking.

 We are accredited by the following bodies: